 They're caring adults that believe in you and want to help you however you might need it.
 They are all trained and carefully screened, so we know they're safe for you and your child.

-Parent education classes are offered to any participant enrolled in the Generations Ahead program.
+Parent education is offered to any participant enrolled in the Generations Ahead program.
 Topics address issues such as:

-There is no cost to the classes.
+There is no cost.
 Some classes will meet just one time, while others may take place over several weeks.
 Most classes meet at the Generations Ahead office.